pridevel/slate/source/index.html.md

 * Services: Services are also kind of functions, which holds complex logic of our application.

 * Directives: AngularJs has the ability to extend the Html by the use of `directives`.
 They are prefixed with **ng-**.
+              They can be used to make custom Html tags.

 * Filters: Filters are used to Format, Sort and Filter Data.
 It is used with the binding expression or directives.

-* Scope: This are the objects that refer to the model
+* Scope: This are the objects that refer to the model.
+They allow controller and view to communicate with each other.